Driving While License Suspended (DWLS) in Michigan

 Driving While License Suspended – Third or Fourth Offense

 A third or fourth offense of DWLS will increase the mandatory additional suspension.
 The license plate confiscated and destroyed.
 The car will be immobilized for 90 to 180 days.
 The Secretary of State will impose a $500 Driver Responsibility Fee for two consecutive years.
 Note: must be two priors with seven years.

 Driving While License Suspended – Fifth or Subsequent Offense

 A fifth or subsequent offense of DWLS (four priors within seven years) carries a mandatory additional suspension, license plate confiscation, vehicle immobilized for a minimum of one and up to three years, and $500 Driver Responsibility Fee for two consecutive years.

 Aggressive, Experienced Criminal Defense Attorney

-If you or a loved one has been accused of Driving While License Suspended or a similar offense, misdemeanor or traffic misdemeanor, you need a skilled and proven criminal defense attorney on your side.
+If you or a loved one has been accused of Driving While License Suspended or a similar offense, misdemeanor, or traffic misdemeanor, you need a skilled and proven criminal defense attorney on your side.
 Please contact LEWIS & DICKSTEIN, P.L.L.C. for a free consultation with a criminal defense attorney who has extensive experience defending people being accused of or charged with misdemeanor and felony offenses, including DWLS.
-We will employ our vast resources to potentially minimize or eliminate the penalties you face.
+We will employ our vast resources to minimize or eliminate the penalties you face potentially.

 We Can Help You with a Charge of Driving While License Suspended